 Demand analysis for proposed Metro-

-Lawton Oklahoma model development
+Lawton Oklahoma model development and land use forecasts

 Warner Transportation Consulting contracted with the Lawton, Oklahoma Metropolitan Planning Organization in February 2014 to develop a new transportation and land use planning model.
 The TransCAD-